Tydewest/BugSmash/README.md

 # BugSmash :space_invader:

 ### Overview & About
-BugSmash Is An End User Friendly Bug Reporting Interface For Swift, BugSmash Is Easy To Use & Even Eaiser To Impiment.
-All Data Entered Into BugSmash Is Saved Into A SQL Database For Easy Retival.
+BugSmash Is An End User Friendly Bug Reporting Interface For Swift, BugSmash Is Easy To Use & Even Eaiser To Impliment.
+All Data Entered Into BugSmash Is Saved Into A SQL Database For Easy Retrieval.

 #### Report Data Collected By BugSmash:
  * ID